amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Magic numbers need to be replaced with a constant that explains what the number is for
 * Consider extracting out boolean logic into a boolean variable or boolean method that explains the purpose
 #### 24) Favor one logical statement per line of code over method chaining except for when using fluent interfaces
 * Fluent interfaces are designed to where method chaining is easier to read and typically have a lot of methods on a class whose return type is the class.
-These classes read like english when there is method chaining done
+These classes read like English when there is method chaining done
   * Examples may include Mockito API, builder pattern, java.util.Optional, streams, and many more functional programming libraries.
 Use method chaining with these
 * Method chaining (when being used on something other than a Fluent Interface) generally makes code harder to read.
 It also makes code harder to troubleshoot as the stack trace may point to a line of code that has multiple things going on.
 Refactoring code that is method chained with the Introduce Explaining Variable refactor can make your code easier to follow
 #### 25) Ya Ain't Gonna Need It (YAGNI)